Conservative care of Morton's neuroma

 When should you use cortisone to treat Morton's neuroma?

 So if shoe modifications, met pads and orthotics don't do the trick, how then do we treat Morton's neuroma?
-At this stage we'd consider using one of several choices of injectable medications.
+At this stage, we'd consider using one of several choices of injectable medications.
 The mainstay of injectable medications for years has been cortisone.
 Cortisone is used to decrease inflammation of the nerve and nerve sheath.
 Other injectables include dilute absolute alcohol.
 Injection of alcohol adjacent to the neuroma is used to intentionally destroy (ablate) the contents of the nerve.
 Bear in mind though that you really shouldn't use both at the same time.
 Cortisone will decrease the ability of alcohol to ablate the nerve.
 Think cortisone for nerve healing and alcohol for nerve destruction.
 Let's talk about each in a little more detail.

-Cortisone for injection is a man made chemical analog of a hormone that is secreted by your body each and every day.
+Cortisone for injection is a man-made chemical analog of a hormone that is secreted by your body each and every day.
 The cortisone secreted from your adrenal gland is used to regulate both emotional and physical stress.
-When you doctor recommends the use of injectable cortisone to treat your Morton's neuroma, he or she is recommending a concentrated does of cortisone to be placed immediately adjacent to the neuroma.
+When your doctor recommends the use of injectable cortisone to treat your Morton's neuroma, he or she is recommending a concentrated does of cortisone to be placed immediately adjacent to the neuroma.
 An injection of cortisone can be very successful in reducing the inflammation in the neuroma which subsequently reduces pain.
 How many cortisone injections is too many?
 There's no definitive answer for this question due to the fact that each patient and each injection may vary.
 Some patients will respond to cortisone injections very favorably and tolerate several injections with no ill effects.
 Also, the type of cortisone and the dosage of cortisone used by your doctor may vary.
-As a rule of thumb, I don't use more that two injections of cortisone for the treatment of Morton's neuroma.
+As a rule of thumb, I don't use more than two injections of cortisone for the treatment of Morton's neuroma.
 These two injections are usually going to be spaced at 3-4 weeks apart.
 My fear with multiple injections of cortisone is fat pad atrophy of the ball of the foot.
 When used judiciously, cortisone is a great drug.
 But when overused, cortisone can weaken tendons and destroy the plantar fat pad of the forefoot.
 Cortisone also needs to be used sparingly in diabetic patients.
 An injection of cortisone can make a Type 1 or Type 2 diabetic's blood sugars go on a roller coaster ride.
 Easy does it with the cortisone.

 Injectable alcohol is one of those medications that comes into vogue every 30 years or so.
-This technique goes by a number of different names including chemical ablation, chemical neuro-ablation and chemical neuroma injection.
+This technique goes by a number of different names including chemical ablation, chemical neuro-ablation, and chemical neuroma injection.
 Injectable absolute (pure) alcohol has been used for years to treat trigeminal neuralgia (facial pain).
 In the past 6 years or so, alcohol injections for the treatment of Morton's neuroma have become very popular.
 The advantage of alcohol injections is that the injection spares the nerve sheath.
 The intent of the alcohol injection is to destroy the contents of the nerve (like surgery) but spare the sheath of the nerve (unlike surgery).
 Peripheral nerves have a tendency to try to grow back.
 In surgery where the nerve is removed (neurectomy) there are many instances of an attempt to regenerate the nerve which results in a regrowth of poorly differentiated nerve tissue often called a stump neuroma.
-The beauty of the alcohol injections is that your essentially performing a neurectomy without the surgery.
+The beauty of the alcohol injections is that you're essentially performing a neurectomy without the surgery.
 Alcohol injections for ablation are performed on a serial basis and repeated each week for 5-7 weeks.
 That means if you're interested in this method of care you need to be ready for up to 7 injections.
 The success rate of alcohol injections is quite good.
-Occasionally we do see regrowth of the nerve following ablation that require additional injection one to two years following the initial series of injections.
+Occasionally we do see regrowth of the nerve following ablation that requires additional injection one to two years following the initial series of injections.

 What else might be tried to treat Morton's neuroma?
 Additional physical therapy measures such as ultrasound or electric stimulation have not really proven to help in cases of Morton's neuroma.
 I'm not familiar with chiropractic methods of care, but I have heard from patients that their chiropractor has helped with manipulation of the foot.
-Massage, acupuncture and orthobiometrics may also be tried.
+Massage, acupuncture, and orthobiometrics may also be tried.
 Personally, I don't have experience with these methods of treatment and cannot cite success rates with their use.

 Related blog posts -